ekr/draft-rescorla-doh-cdisco/draft-rescorla-doh-cdisco.md

 own resolver, and ISP B which does not.
 In that case, the user's DNS queries will be spread over both ISP A's resolver and one of the public trusted resolvers, which could have an impact on the user's privacy.
-This has to be balanced against the improvement obtained by a local resolver and the level of metadata leakage that currently occurs to the ISP, but can be mitigated through trusted recursive resolver policies.
+This has to be balanced against the improvement obtained by using a local resolver and the level of metadata leakage that currently occurs to the ISP, but can be mitigated through trusted recursive resolver policies.